kiitdev/kiit-site/docs/foundations/kiit-result.md

 :::info
 1. **Intention**: `Validated<T>` collects every error instead of stopping at the first, for validating a whole request at once.
-2. **Just an alias**: This is just a type alias for `Result<T, Err.ErrorList>` is a type alias not a separate applicative type.
+2. **Just an alias**: Just a type alias on `Result<T, E>`, not a separate applicative type.
-3. **Reinterpretation**: Category-theory's `Validated` is typically its own accumulating-applicative abstraction, distinct from `Either`.
+3. **Adaptation**: Category-theory's `Validated` is typically its own accumulating-applicative abstraction, distinct from `Either`.
 Here it's a practical specialization of the same monadic `Result`, not that abstraction.
 :::

 ```kotlin